 - Avoid xenoestrogens.
 These chemical compounds that can be found in such things as plastics, pesticides, and BPA can mimic estrogen, binding to estrogen receptors in the body.
 Too much estrogen in men is not a good thing.

 - Decrease your alcohol intake.
 High amounts of alcohol have been shown to alter testosterone production in several ways, including causing hormonal dysfunction, oxidation, and possible cell damage.

 There are also several supplements that may help to increase your testosterone levels naturally and help with related symptoms.
-These include zinc (30 mg daily), ashwagandha (500-800 mg daily), Tribulus (500 mg daily), and sodium D aspartate (2000 mg daily).
+These include zinc (30 mg daily), ashwagandha (500-800 mg daily), and Tribulus (500 mg daily).
 Plus, curcumin (500 mg daily) supports nitric oxide production, which may assist male sexuality.